Niaz Murshed: Early life

-Murshed was born in Dhaka, Bangladesh, to Manzur Murshed and Najma Ahmed.
+Murshed was born in Dhaka, East Pakistan (present-day Bangladesh).
 He picked up the game from his older brother.
 His neighbor was Jamilur Rahman, who later became a national champion himself.
 These favorable conditions may have contributed to the young Murshed's devotion to chess.
-Murshed passed his SSC exam in 1983 from St. Joseph Higher Secondary School and HSC exam in 1985 from Dhaka College..
+Murshed passed his SSC exam in 1983 from St. Joseph Higher Secondary School and HSC exam in 1985 from Dhaka College.